anegostudios/vsmodexamples/README.md

 # Documentation

-For API Documentation and Guides please refer to [our official Wiki](http://wiki.vintagestory.at/)
+For API Documentation and Guides please refer to [our official Wiki](http://wiki.vintagestory.at/).
+A good starting point is the [Setting up your Development Environment](https://wiki.vintagestory.at/index.php?title=Modding:Setting_up_your_Development_Environment) page.